-Uber claimed that, worldwide, self-driving cars "can help save millions of lives."
+Uber claims that, worldwide, self-driving cars "can help save millions of lives."
 This statement, along with safety claims from other driverless vehicle enthusiasts, usually stem from the estimate that 94% of all traffic accidents are the result of human error.
 But there are several problems with relying on statistics about the human cause of accidents, and not on a human driver’s ability to avoid accidents.
 This is because no one reports an "almost accident."

-When considering the safety potential of self-driven vehicles, hypothetical questions like the following are often posed: A driverless car is driving down the street.
+“A driverless car is driving down the street.
 A mother pushing a stroller steps out into its path.
 The vehicle is traveling too fast to stop in time.
 Does the computer driving the car… (a) hit the mother and child, or (b) swerve to avoid hitting the mother and child, and in doing so, crash into oncoming traffic, injuring or killing the car’s passengers?
-Will giving vehicles the right to make such split-second decisions really make the roads safer?
+Will giving vehicles the right to make such split-second decisions really make the roads safer?”

 Another concern about traffic safety and driverless vehicles is the transition period between when autonomous cars and trucks are introduced and share the roads with human drivers, before all vehicles are driverless.
 Will self-driven vehicles understand the subtle language of driving, such as waving another driver through an intersection or flashing your vehicle’s high beams?
 And, since driverless cars will be programmed to follow traffic laws, will they be able to safely share roads with human drivers who often don’t follow traffic laws to a T?

-For instance, a driverless commercial truck is approaching an intersection where left-hand turns are illegal.
+For instance, imagine that a driverless commercial truck is approaching an intersection where left-hand turns are illegal.
 The computer reads this and assumes the human driver approaching from the opposite direction will abide by the no-left-turn law and not turn.
 But, human drivers are known to make errors or willfully violate such laws.
 Will the driverless truck have the wisdom and experience to not assume the human-driven vehicles will follow the law?